wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-facebook-messenger-bot-with-messages-api-and-dialogflow-dr.md

 redirect: ""
 canonical: ""
 ---
-In this tutorial you are going to learn how to implement a Facebook Messenger bot on your Facebook page using the [Nexmo Messages API](https://developer.nexmo.com/messages/overview) and the [Google Dialogflow](https://dialogflow.com) service.
+In this tutorial, you are going to learn how to implement a Facebook Messenger bot on your Facebook page using the [Vonage Messages API](https://developer.vonage.com/messages/overview) and the [Google Dialogflow](https://dialogflow.com) service.

 This example is going to take inbound messages sent either via the 'Send Message' button on a Facebook page, or via the Facebook Messenger app.
 Both will work just fine.

-Messages will be routed through our app to the Google Dialogflow service which will generate responses to questions and then send these back via the Nexmo Messages API.
+Messages will be routed through our app to the Google Dialogflow service which will generate responses to questions and then send these back via the Vonage Messages API.

 In this example, we're using the [prebuilt _Small Talk_ agent](https://dialogflow.com/docs/agents/prebuilt-smalltalk) in Dialogflow that will respond with chirpy answers to inbound questions and is great for development purposes.

-You can download and run this code for yourself from the [nexmo-community/nexmo-messages-facebook-dialogflow](https://github.com/nexmo-community/nexmo-messages-facebook-dialogflow) respository on GitHub.
+You can download and run this code for yourself from the [nexmo-community/nexmo-messages-facebook-dialogflow](https://github.com/nexmo-community/nexmo-messages-facebook-dialogflow) repository on GitHub.

 ## Prerequisites